ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## farmHash64 {#farmhash64}

-Produces a 64-bit [FarmHash](https://github.com/google/farmhash) or Fingerprint value.
-Prefer `farmFingerprint64` for a stable and portable value.
+Produces a 64-bit [FarmHash](https://github.com/google/farmhash) or Fingerprint value. `farmFingerprint64` is preferred for a stable and portable value.

 ``` sql
 farmFingerprint64(par1, ...)
 farmHash64(par1, ...)
 ```

-These functions use the `Fingerprint64` and `Hash64` method respectively from all [available methods](https://github.com/google/farmhash/blob/master/src/farmhash.h).
+These functions use the `Fingerprint64` and `Hash64` methods respectively from all [available methods](https://github.com/google/farmhash/blob/master/src/farmhash.h).

 **Parameters**